wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 	DELETE /NF-FG/myGraph/flow_id HTTP/1.1

-Retrieve information on the available physical interfaces:

-	GET /interfaces HTTP/1.1

 ## User authentication

 The un-orchestrator supports user authentication, which has to be enabled through the configuration file of the module.